-- 4 Color or other pattern shows retort state (see below). - 5 Current retort operation. - 6 Retort pressure, temperature and stirrer speed (supervisors only).
+- 4 Color or other pattern shows retort state (see below). - 5 Current retort operation. - 6 Retort pressure, temperature and stirrer speed (Supervisor access level only).

 The current operation affecting a retort is displayed beside the retort's icon and could be: